 I modeled and printed the parts I needed for the installation, and managed to get all to fit properly.
 I used Fusion 360 for the modeling, but I still want to make some improvements before publishing them.

 I decided to separate the display from the ECU communication software.
 This way I have modular components that I can develop/test independently.

 ECU Communication Software

 As I was experimenting from the beginning using Python, I ended up writing the whole thing using Python.
 The amount of processing this application has to do is minimal, and it spends most of the execution time sleeping.
 I also added logging capabilities to it, so I can play with the data later.
 It is a very simple application with serial communication code and a few classes to abstract things.
-I’m still thinking if I open-source it or not, let me know how you feel about it if you are interested.

 For development I obviously wanted to validate everything on my computer before trying anything on the Raspberry.
 To minimize headaches from switching between OpenGL and OpenGL ES, I used ANGLE to have an OpenGL ES 2.0 interface on my desktop.
 This way my whole code would be compliant with OpenGL ES 2.0 from the very beginning.

 The application is very simple, and should work very well as a basic C++ / OpenGL / text rendering / network socket communication template.
 I made the base for it an open-source project, and called it Rockette.

 A funny thing is that the OEM speedometer seems to disagree with the ECU speed value.
 I compared them to GPS speed measurements and the ECU speed matches almost perfectly with the GPS speed.

 The whole system worked very well, but I’m still not sure the parsing of all elements is correct.
 To be sure, I would need access to the standards or to reverse engineer the ECU firmware, which I have not done yet.